pulseshift/lunch-pwa/README.md

 serve dist
 ```

-To trigger a notifications, open [this](https://us-central1-lunchapp-e3a2d.cloudfunctions.net/notify) link in your browser (or make a curl request).
+To trigger a notifications, the Postman collection (Firebase.postman_collection.json) in Postman and execute the request.

 ## Build Setup